U.S. Department of Education Verification Process

 - Federal Pell Grant.
 A student who is eligible to receive a Federal Pell Grant must have their FAFSA information on file in the Office of Financial Assistance no later than 12/18/15 (if enrolled for 2015/Fall only) or 5/11/16 (if enrolled for the 2015-2016 academic year or 2016/Spring only).
 If the student takes a leave of absence or withdraws, the initial FAFSA must be received by the student’s last date of attendance.
 The valid FAFSA information must be received by the Office of Financial Assistance by 6/30/16 or 60 days from the student’s last date of class attendance, whichever is earlier.
 (NOTE: If a reprocessed Federal Pell Grant Student Aid Report is received after the student has ceased to be enrolled but during the 60-day verification extension period, the reprocessed SAR may be used for payment only if it results in a lower Pell Grant award.)

 - Campus-Based, Federal Direct Loan, State And Institutional Need-Based Awards.
 The deadline at Drew is 60 days following the student’s last day of enrollment on at least a half-time basis.
 Failure of a student to meet the deadline may result in the loss of financial assistance and/or referral to the U.S. Department of Education.

-- The Reduction of Income Questionnaire may also be required.
+- Reduced Income Form may also be required.
 Download this form here.